dalyodhran/Leaving_Cert_Calculater/README.md

-# Leaving_Cert_Calculater
+# Leaving_Cert_Calculate
-This is an application that allows users to have a graphical interface calculater.
+This is an application that allows users to have a graphical interface calculate.
-This will calculate there point acouding to the CAO points application.
+This will calculate there point aboding to the CAO points application.